 - Related Posts

-Things To Know Before You Go To Seoul
+6 Things To Know Before You Visit Seoul

-- Google Maps doesn’t work here, download NaverMaps for accurate directions.
+Google Maps doesn’t work in Korea, download NaverMaps for accurate directions.

-- Shuttle is the only food delivery app tourists can use.
+Shuttle is the only food delivery app tourists can use.
+Other apps require a resident ID.

 10 Day Seoul Itinerary